lionhylra/URLSessionStub/README.md

 # URLSessionStub
-A stub to mock responses for URLSession/
+A simple stub to mock responses for URLSession.

+`URLSessionStub` can be used to facilitate testing code that downloads data from server.
+It enables you to mock the http response easily and verify the request sent to server.

 # Usage